Chloe-ko/SteamDeckPersistentRootFs/README.md

 As the current boot was made without this script enabled in the first place, there's no need to reboot.

 Optional:

 7. Run `sudo steamos-readonly enable` to restore the write protection of the rootfs.

+8. If you've changed the CacheDir in `/etc/pacman.conf` before, comment it back out or simply change it back to it's original value.

 # Bugs